daldwell/arkgb/README.md

 * Memory snapshots
 * Bootstrap ROM support
 * Complete support for all MBC types
-    * MBC 0 and 1 supported
-    * MBC 3 partially supported (RTC clock needs to be implemented)
+    * MBC 3 partially supported (day counter for RTC clock needs to be implemented)
-    * MBC 5 is a WIP (not fully working for all tested games)
 * Pass ALL blaarg emulator tests (currently failing some audio tests)

 ## Tests